mitsuba-renderer/mitsuba3/docs/src/developer_guide/compiling.rst

 manually.
 Mitsuba's build system *requires* access to Python >= 3.6 even if you do not plan to use Mitsuba's python interface.

-From the root `mitsuba2` directory, the build can be configured with:
+From the root `mitsuba3` directory, the build can be configured with:

 .. code-block:: bash

-    # To be safe, explicitly ask for the 64 bit version of Visual Studio
+    # To be safe, explicitly ask for the 64 bit version of Visual Studio cmake
-    cmake -G "Visual Studio 16 2019" -A x64
+    -G "Visual Studio 16 2019" -A x64

 Afterwards, open the generated ``mitsuba.sln`` file and proceed building as usual from within Visual Studio.
 You will probably also want to set the build mode to *Release* there.

 Additional packages are required to run the included test suite or to generate HTML documentation (see :ref:`Developer guide <sec-devguide>`).
 If those are interesting to you, also enter the following commands:

 .. code-block:: bash

     conda install pytest numpy sphinx

-Tested version
-^^^^^^^^^^^^^^
+**Tested version**

 * Windows 10
 * Visual Studio 2019 (Community Edition) Version 16.4.5
 * cmake 3.16.4 (64bit)